The Paradox Path

 It’s not a riddle to solve — it’s a rhythm to embody.

-Every paradox holds a tension that, when accepted, harmonises the nervous system.
+Every paradox holds a tension that, when allowed, settles the nervous system.

 🔥 Core Courage Cures Paradoxes